AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 1. Specify **[!UICONTROL Adobe Analytics]** as the Extension name.

-1. Select **[!UICONTROL Set Variables]** as the Action Type.The options available in the drop-down list include:
+1. Select **[!UICONTROL Set Variables]** as the Action Type.
+The options available in the drop-down list include:

    * **[!UICONTROL Set Variables]**: Use this action type to define the event type for which the selected data elements are sent from AEM Forms to Adobe Analytics.

    * **[!UICONTROL Send Beacon]**: Use this action type to send data from AEM Forms to Adobe Analytics.

-   * **[!UICONTROL Clear Variables]**: Use this action type to clear the data trail so that the event registers only once in Adobe Anaytics.
+   * **[!UICONTROL Clear Variables]**: Use this action type to clear the data trail so that the event registers only once in Adobe Analytics.

      The recommended approach is to use the **[!UICONTROL Set Variables]** action type to configure the event and data elements, then use **[!UICONTROL Send Beacon]** to send data, and then use **[!UICONTROL Clear Variables]** to clear the data trail.